DennisGundersen/MT4-To-CSharp-Bridge-Using-DNNE/README.md

 * Correct .NET Runtime (the release AND must be x86 version) must be installed on the MT4 instance' machine.

 ## Acknowledgments
-Great thanks to Jerzy Brzozowski (@GroM), Andrei Gireada, Jimmy Luo, @ThaDaVos and @AaronRobinsonMSFT who did all the work.
+Great thanks to Jerzy Brzozowski ([@GroM] https://www.github.com/GroM), Andrei Gireada, Jimmy Luo, [@ThaDaVos] (https://github.com/ThaDaVos) and [@AaronRobinsonMSFT] (https://github.com/AaronRobinsonMSFT) who did all the work.
 I just asked questions and pestered people for help.